 In your mixer bowl on low speed, beat the Crisco shortening until it is smooth; add butter and continue beating.
 Add the powdered sugar in 4 or 5 additions.

 In a small bowl, add 1/4 cup cream; stir in vanilla and almond extracts.
 Slowly add the cream mixture to the shortening/butter mixture while the beater is running.
 When making Buttercream Icing, always ADD ANY LIQUID IN VERY SLOWLY, and only enough to make the mix easy to spread.
 Cream together until smooth and the mixture is light and fluffy.
 This should take approximately 5 to 7 minutes.
 Only add additional cream, if necessary, to adjust the consistency.
 If you want a dense buttercream icing, only mix and be done.
 For a lighter one, beat the buttercream on a low medium speed for an additional 10 minutes.

 Before using your icing on the cake, beat it vigorously with a heavy spoon to take away the spongy texture.
 NOTE: For a super smooth Buttercream Icing, don't beat as long.
 This Buttercream Icing will be more ivory when it is beaten longer.
-It's easiest to smooth out when it's fresh.
+It is easiest to smooth out when it is fresh.

-For this cake, you will need (1) one batch of icing.
+For this Easter Egg Cake, you will need (1) one batch of icing.
 You will use 6 ounces for the filling, 2 ounces for the crumb coat, and 4 ounces for the final coat.

 After your cake is on the cake board, you are ready to slice the cake and put in your filling.
 I like to use a long, serrated bladed knife (bread knife).

 Gently remove the top layer and set aside.
 Gently place spoons of icing on the bottom cake layer, and with the spatula, move the icing around (I like to use about 6 ounces, about 1/2-inch thick, for this cake).